-Watch what you eat; cut down on calories; have small meals at regular intervals, workout intensely; exercise on empty stomach; NO, have a nutritious pre-workout meal and also a post-workout meal; lose your fat, not your muscles; drink more fluids...
+Watch what you eat; cut down on calories; have small meals at regular intervals; workout intensely; exercise on an empty stomach!
+NO, have a nutritious pre-workout meal and a post-workout meal; lose your fat, not your muscles; drink more fluids.

 And the list can get pretty long.

-You are right, those are the things that make home in our minds when we are doing the most obstinate thing on this planet – Lose Weight!
-There is this, there is that and there is that as well and then there are 147 other things people tell us to follow to shed a few kilos to show off on the weighing machine.
+You are right!
+Those are the things that make a home in our minds when we are doing the most obstinate thing on this planet – Lose weight!
+There is this, there is that, and there is that as well, and then there are 147 other things people tell us to follow to shed a few kilos to show off on the weighing machine.
 Though all these words of wisdom might not always help you lose your weight, they sure as hell will make you lose your mind.
+Liver Detox Effervescent Tablet

 Weight loss is quite a sensitive subject and also a pretty confusing one.

 Metabolism is the process by which our body converts whatever we consume into energy.
 During this complex biochemical process, calories in food are combined with oxygen to release the energy our body requires to function.
-When at rest, our body is carrying out functions such as breathing, circulating blood, digesting, adjusting hormone levels, and growing & repairing cells.
-The number of calories our body uses to carry out these basic functions is known as our Basal Metabolic Rate (BMR).
+When at rest, our body carries out functions such as breathing, circulating blood, digesting, adjusting hormone levels, and growing & repairing cells.
+The number of calories our body uses to carry out these essential functions is known as our Basal Metabolic Rate (BMR).
 About 70% of the calories we burn daily contribute to merely keeping us alive.
 This number of calories reflects how much energy our body requires to support vital body functions if, hypothetically, we were resting in bed for an entire day.
-These are known as resting calories and then there are active calories that our body burns when we are physically active – walking to catch our morning commute, sweating in the gym or doing household chores, walking or playing some sport.
+These are known as resting calories.
+Then, there are active calories that our body burns when we are physically active – walking to catch our morning commute, sweating in the gym, doing household chores, walking, or playing some sport.
 These calories are vital for losing weight, as the only way to burn more calories than we eat; while maintaining a healthy diet is to burn active calories.

-To understand weight loss efficiently, the calories in, calories out (CICO) model gives us a breather as it is based on a really simple idea – 'to maintain a stable weight, the number of calories you eat needs to match the number you expend.'
-Building on the same logic we can understand that we need a calorie deficit to lose weight.
+The calories in and calories out (CICO) model gives us a halt to understand weight loss efficiently.
+It is based on a straightforward idea – 'to maintain a stable weight, the number of calories you eat needs to match the number you expend.'
+Building on the same logic, we can understand that we need a calorie deficit to lose weight.

 Net Carbs (Impact Carbs & Non-Impact Carbs)